chris-short/devopsish.com/content/post/116/index.md

 > "Be weird, be transparent, be authentic, be yourself." —Ron Tite

 [**Use Lead Time Metric to Improve Your CI/CD Process**](https://www.gocd.org/2019/01/14/cd-metrics-deployment-lead-time/)
-Check out GoCD’s latest blog in CD Metrics series.
+Check out GoCD's latest blog in CD Metrics series.
 It talks about what lead time means in CD context and guides you on how to identify bottlenecks and improve your CI/CD process. *SPONSORED*

 [**Works on Arm**](https://www.worksonarm.com/blog)
 Works on Arm (WOA) is how I keep up with most of my Arm news.
 The editor is a local friend that works at a very heavy consumer of Arm processors, [Packet](https://www.packet.com/) who is a sponsor of WOA.
 Check it out, give it a subscribe, and trust me, you won't be disappointed. *SPONSORED*